yemi2favours/m2pi.ca/content/authors/iana/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Organizing Committee
+- committee: organizing
-- Instructors
+- committee: instructors
+  role: Python Instructor

 ---
 Ian is the Technology Manager at the Pacific Institute for the Mathematical